On the charged boson gas model as a theory of high Tc superconductivity: Introduction

 \section{Introduction}

-The idea of superconductivity by tightly bound electrons have a long history of about 60 years beginning from Schafroth \cite{1} even if his idea was overwhelmed by the emergence of BCS theory \cite{2} which appeared shortly after.

-Schafroth concluded that the charged boson gas should be a superconductor of Type 1.
-However a correction was made by Friedberg et~al. \cite{3} to conclude that the model should exhibit superconductivity of Type 2.
-The works \cite{4, 5} by Micnas {\it et~al.}\ also asserted Type 2 superconductivity for a system of tightly bound electron pairs even if their works were dealing with the system from more diverse perspectives than just focusing on the Type 2 superconductivity.
-In particular, since high Tc superconductors (HTS's) are of Type 2, these works show that the real space electron pair is more relevant to HTS's rather than to conventional ones.
+The ideal charged boson gas was considered as a natural model for superconductivity by Schafroth \cite{Schafroth} for the first time in 1955.
+However the model has become something only of theoretical interest by the emergence of BCS theory \cite{Bardeen} shortly after.
+The original conclusion of Schafroth was that the charged boson gas should be a superconductor of Type 1.
+However a correction was made in \cite{Friedberg1} by Friedberg et~al. to conclude that the model must show superconductivity of Type 2.
+The works \cite{Micnas1, Micnas2} by Micnas {\it et~al.}\ also asserted Type 2 superconductivity for a system of tightly bound electron pairs.
+Since high Tc superconductors (HTS's) are of Type 2, these works show that the charged boson gas is more relevant to HTS's rather than to conventional ones.

-On the other hand the Bose-Einstein condensation (BEC) temperature was the natural candidate for the transition temperature (Tc) in the charged boson gas (CBG) model of superconductivity.
-However it was many orders of magnitude higher than the Tc's of conventional superconductors when calculated assuming a sizable fraction of carrier electrons were paired(cf.~p.~xii,~\cite{6} or \cite{7}).

-This drawback of CBG model is much less serious in the case of HTS's since they have rather small densities of paired electrons.
-In fact there is the Uemura relation (\cite{8}) which asserts that for underdoped cuprates the Tc's are proportional to $n_s/m^*(T\rightarrow 0)$, where $n_s$ is the superfluid density, $m^*$, the effective electron mass and $T$ is the temperature.
+On the other hand the Bose-Einstein condensation (BEC) temperature was the natural candidate for the critical temperature (Tc) in the charged boson fluid (CBF) model.
+Nevertheless it was many orders of magnitude higher than the Tc's of conventional superconductors when calculated assuming a sizable fraction of carrier electrons were paired(cf.~p.~xii,~\cite{Alexandrov} or \cite{Rabinowitz}).
+This drawback of CBF model is much less serious in the case of HTS's since they have rather small densities of paired electrons.
+In addition there is the Uemura relation \cite{Uemura1} which asserts that for underdoped cuprates the Tc's are proportional to $(n_s/m^*)(T\rightarrow 0)$, where $n_s$ is the superfluid density, $m^*$, the effective electron mass and $T$ is the temperature.
 This relation has been regarded by some as implying that the Tc of an HTS is closely related to the BEC of real-space pairs.
-In fact Uemura himself, based on the observation that the 3-dimensional BEC temperatures are only 4-5 times greater than the Tc's in case of underdoped cuprates, predicted that the Tc's can be properly understood in terms of BEC when the two dimensional aspect is taken into account together with some other effects (\cite{9}).
+In fact Uemura himself, based on the observation that the 3-dimensional BEC temperatures are only 4-5 times greater than the Tc's in case of underdoped cuprates, predicted further that the Tc's can be properly understood in terms of BEC when the two dimensional aspect is taken into account together with some other effects (\cite{Uemura2}).

-One may suspect that the partial successes represented by \cite{3,4,5} and \cite{8} might indicate that the CBG model itself is the right framework for high Tc superconductivity rather than a mere approximation to some other future successful theory.